shaik1002/biggitlabbomb/doc/user/application_security/vulnerabilities/index.md

 ## Resolve a vulnerability

-For some vulnerabilities a solution is already known but needs to be implemented manually.
-The **Solution** field in the Vulnerability page is provided by the security scanning tool that reported the security finding, or entered during the [manual creation of a vulnerability](../vulnerability_report/index.md#manually-add-a-vulnerability).
-The GitLab tools utilize information from the [GitLab Advisory Database](../gitlab_advisory_database/index.md).

-Additionally, some tools may include a software patch to apply the suggested solution.
+For some vulnerabilities a solution is already known.
 In those instances, a vulnerability's page includes a **Resolve with merge request** option.

 The following scanners are supported by this feature: